Our Veterinary Technicians & Assistants

 Kaytlyn is a proud mother to her son, Jackson, her eight-year-old Jack Russell/ Chihuahua mix, Todd, and her three-year-old Red- Eared Slider named Jasmine.
 She enjoys spending time with Jackson, hiking, and contributing to environment conservation efforts with many charities.

-Beth is a Veterinary Technician in our Towson location.
+Beth is a Veterinary Technician and MRI Technologist in our Towson location.
 She is a loving mother to her daughter Norah and a talented thrift shopper.
 She has a very special and calming presence around our patients.

 Mandy, Veterinary Technician